-The Medicaid program provides funding for health care to our nation’s most vulnerable, including low-income seniors, people with disabilities, children and some families.
+Medicaid provides funding for health care to our nation’s most vulnerable, including low-income seniors, people with disabilities, children and some families.
 The Ryan budget would end the current joint federal/state financing partnership and replace it with fixed dollar amount block grants, giving states less money than they would receive under current law.
-In exchange, states would be given additional flexibility to design and manage their Medicaid programs.
-The proposed block grants would cut federal Medicaid spending by $810 billion over the next 10 years (2014-2023).
-This is about a 21 percent reduction compared to current law.
+In exchange, states would have additional flexibility to design and manage their Medicaid programs.
+The proposed block grants would cut federal Medicaid spending by $732 billion over the next 10 years (2015-2024).
+Repealing Medicaid expansion takes away $792 billion over 10 years.
+Altogether, the Ryan budget cuts Medicaid more than $1.5 trillion over 10 years, compared to current law.

 Jeopardizing Access to Nursing Homes and Long-Term Services and Supports

-Medicaid is the primary payer of long-term care in the country, and covers a range services such as nursing home care and LTSS.
-Spending for nursing homes and other institutional care accounted for almost two-thirds (62.2 percent) of all LTSS in 2010.
-The average annual cost for nursing home care is over $80,000 for a semi-private room.
-Under today's federal/state partnership, additional federal funds can be provided to states to accommodate actual needs, such as increased enrollment during an economic recession.
+Medicaid is the primary payer of long-term care in this country, and covers a range of services such as nursing home care and LTSS.
+Spending for nursing homes and other institutional care accounted for almost two-thirds (61 percent) of all LTSS in 2012.
+The average annual cost for nursing home care is over $81,000 for a semi-private room.
+Under today's federal/state partnership, states can receive additional federal funds to accommodate actual needs, such as increased enrollment during an economic recession.
 Currently, the federal government pays for 57 percent of Medicaid costs on average.

-However, under a block grant system, the federal government would provide each state with a fixed dollar amount.
-States must find additional funding if they do not have resources to pay for an increase in the number of patients enrolled in Medicaid or the cost of medical treatments.
+Under a block grant system, the federal government would provide each state with a fixed dollar amount.
+States would have to find additional funding if they did not have resources to pay for an increase in the number of patients enrolled in Medicaid or the cost of medical treatments.
 States could address their funding shortfalls in any number of ways, including:

 - Scaling back nursing home quality, service and safety protections, endangering the lives of vulnerable seniors.